Second COVID booster: What to know about 4th shots as the BA.2 variant spreads

 - What vaccine is used for the second booster?
 Your second booster will either be another does of Pfizer or Moderna.

 - Will people below the age of 50 get a second booster?
 Right now they won’t and health authorities are remaining mum about future plans for now.
-However, its possible lower age groups may be offered another booster in the fall, when infections should spike again, though that is not a given.
-And of course, if there is a new variant before then, health authorities could choose to open a second booster shot to the larger population.
+However, it’s possible that lower age groups may be offered another booster in the fall, when infections could spike again, though that is not a given.
+And, of course, if there is a new variant before then, health authorities could choose to open a second booster shot to the larger population.

+- Where can I get more information?
+Read the CDC’s Tuesday media brief.